Seat belt: Two-point land seat belts

-Lap
+Lap belt

 A lap belt is a strap that goes over the waist.
 This was the most common type of belt prior to legislation requiring three-point belts and is found in older cars.
 Coaches are equipped with lap belts (although many newer coaches have three-point belts), as are passenger aircraft seats.

-University of Minnesota professor James J. (Crash) Ryan was the inventor of, and held the patent for, the automatic retractable lap safety belt.
-Ralph Nader cited Ryan's work in Unsafe at Any Speed and, in 1966, President Lyndon Johnson signed two bills requiring safety belts in all passenger vehicles starting in 1968.
+University of Minnesota professor James J. "Crash" Ryan was the inventor of, and held the patent for, the automatic retractable lap safety belt.
+Ralph Nader cited Ryan's work in Unsafe at Any Speed and, following hearings led by Senator Abraham Ribicoff, President Lyndon Johnson signed two bills in 1966 requiring safety belts in all passenger vehicles starting in 1968.

 Until the 1980s, three-point belts were commonly available only in the front outboard seats of cars; the back seats were often only fitted with lap belts.
 Evidence of the potential of lap belts to cause separation of the lumbar vertebrae and the sometimes-associated paralysis, or "seat belt syndrome" led to the progressive revision of passenger safety regulations in nearly all developed countries to require three-point belts, first in all outboard seating positions, and eventually in all seating positions in passenger vehicles.
-Since September 1, 2007, all new cars sold in the US require a lap and shoulder belt in the center rear seat.
+Since September 1, 2007, all new cars sold in the U.S. require a lap and shoulder belt in the center rear seat.
 In addition to regulatory changes, "seat belt syndrome" has led to a liability for vehicle manufacturers.
 One Los Angeles case resulted in a $45 million jury verdict against Ford; the resulting $30 million judgment (after deductions for another defendant who settled prior to trial) was affirmed on appeal in 2006.

-Sash
+Shoulder harness

-A "sash" or shoulder harness is a strap that goes diagonally over the vehicle occupant's outboard shoulder and is buckled inboard of his or her lap.
+A "sash" or shoulder harness is a strap that goes diagonally over the vehicle occupant's outboard shoulder and is buckled inboard of their lap.
 The shoulder harness may attach to the lap belt tongue, or it may have a tongue and buckle completely separate from those of the lap belt.
-Shoulder harnesses of this separate or semi-separate type were installed in conjunction with lap belts in the outboard front seating positions of many vehicles in the North American market starting at the inception of the shoulder belt requirement of the US National Highway Traffic Safety Administration's (NHTSA) Federal Motor Vehicle Safety Standard 208 on January 1, 1968.
+Shoulder harnesses of this separate or semi-separate type were installed in conjunction with lap belts in the outboard front seating positions of many vehicles in the North American market starting at the inception of the shoulder belt requirement of the U.S. National Highway Traffic Safety Administration's (NHTSA) Federal Motor Vehicle Safety Standard 208 on January 1, 1968.
 However, if the shoulder strap is used without the lap belt, the vehicle occupant is likely to "submarine", or slide forward in the seat and out from under the belt, in a frontal collision.
 In the mid-1970s, three-point belt systems such as Chrysler's "Uni-Belt" began to supplant the separate lap and shoulder belts in American-made cars, though such three-point belts had already been supplied in European vehicles such as Volvo, Mercedes-Benz, and Saab for some years.